 - Finally, after everyone ate and had their fill, twelve baskets were left over.
 How many tribes of Israel?
 Yep.
 Twelve.

 On the Gentile side of the lake, four thousand were fed.
 This time, there were seven loaves and an unknown number of small fish, and afterwards seven baskets were left over.
 While I haven’t found anything convincing about the significance of four thousand, lots of commentators have pointed out that seven represents completion.
 It also represents how many days it took for God to create everything.
 So seven loaves and seven baskets are both reminders that Jesus came for all people.
 All creation.
 Jews and Gentiles.

 So what is our takeaway?
 First, just be reminded that every word of God’s Word matters.
 Praise God for the perfection of His written word.
 But second, be reminded that every person God created matters.
 Jew and Gentile.
-And all of us, both Jew and Gentile, from every tribe and tongue and nation, will all partake of Jesus as the Bread of Life.
+And all of us, both Jew and Gentile, from every tribe and tongue and nation, are welcome at the Lord’s table.

 Speaking of the Lord’s table, take another look at the picture of the mosaic I posted at the top of this article.
 When I was in Israel, our guide pointed out a fascinating detail that has puzzled people for centuries.
 Do you see it?

 In the basket, there are only four loaves of bread, not five.
 Why does the mosaic not match up with the text?

 - One possibility is that the artist (probably an Egyptian) simply didn’t know the details of the story.

 - Another possibility is that the mosaic sits underneath the altar, and it was intended that the fifth loaf would sit on the altar.